Video and Audio Lectures in Financial Economics

 A podcast series about the credit crunch and global recession featuring three Oxford academics.
 This series examines how the current crisis developed, analyses market and government responses to it, and looks at what might happen next.
 Eight audio files are available with most programmes lasting around 30 minutes.

-Part of the Open Yale site, this course examines "the role and the importance of the financial system in the global economy", presenting financial equilibrium as an extension of economic equilibrium.
+Part of the Open Yale site, this course from 2009 examines "the role and the importance of the financial system in the global economy", presenting financial equilibrium as an extension of economic equilibrium.
 It includes 26 full-length lectures (available through YouTube, iTunes or individual download with transcripts) as well as a reading list.

 Part of the Open Yale website, this course website covers financial markets as taught by Robert Schiller of Yale University in spring 2008.
 The course strives to offer understanding of the theory of finance and its relation to the history, strengths and imperfections of such institutions as banking, insurance, securities, futures, and other derivatives markets, and the future of these institutions over the next century.
 The website includes audio, transcripts, syllabus, lecture slides and exams with solutions.

 This is a video of Joseph Stiglitz speaking on the topic of global financial market regulation at the James Martin 21st Century School at the University of Oxford.
 Stiglitz argues that the global financial crisis reflects a failure of global economic governance, before looking at the lessons for global governance in the 21st Century.
-Users will need a Flash player to watch this 63 minute video or they can download the audio version as an mp3 file.

 As China takes its place among the world’s richest economies, economic growth in the long run will endure only if innovation and technology capabilities ramp up dramatically.
 How will this happen?
 Danny Quah of the London School of Economics and Political Science (LSE) discusses this topic in this 70 minute audio (mp3) lecture, recorded in 2007.